 A new type of sleep tracker may be hitting the market soon.
-But you don’t wear this tracker on your wrist or place it on your bedside table.
-Instead, you wear this sleep tracker like you would a pair of pajamas.
+But people don’t wear this tracker on their wrists or place it on their bedside tables.
+Instead, individuals wear this sleep tracker like they would a pair of pajamas.

 Researchers at the University of Massachusetts, Amherst recently unveiled the “Phyjama,” smart pajamas outfitted with sensors to measure heart rate, breathing, and other biometrics.
 Trisha L. Andrew, Ph.D., assistant professor in chemistry at UMassAmherst, and her team presented their design at the American Chemical Society Spring 2019 National Meeting & Exposition.

 We spoke with Andrew, head of the team behind the creation of the Phyjama.
 She explained the technology used in the creation of the Phyjama and how these smart pajamas can even measure our sleeping position.

 At first, the Phyjama set looks like a standard pajama shirt.
 But inside, the shirt contains five sensors located within the fabric that are designed to measure heart rate, respiration rate, and sleep position.

 The sensors are both triboelectric and piezoelectric, according to a release from the American Chemical Society.
 Here’s what that means in layperson’s terms: The Phyjama’s one triboelectric sensor monitors for quick pressure changes and can detect the wearer’s heart rate.
 The four piezoelectric sensors monitor constant pressure and can determine the wearer’s sleeping position.

 Using a process called “reactive vapor deposition,” the researchers say they are able to coat the sensors directly on fabric patches for a flush design.
 These fabric patches are then connected by silver-plated nylon threads and run into a printed circuit board.
 The gathered data is sent out via Bluetooth.